ruby / fingerprint

 APP_JS_PATH = app_js_path.freeze

-In views such as app/views/layouts/application.haml:
+In views such as ui/views/layouts/application.haml:

 %link{ rel: "stylesheet", href: APP_CSS_PATH }